Cold & Flu Remedies & Treatments

 Pain and/or fever are symptoms that often accompany a cold or flu.

-Pain is generally caused by muscular aches, sinus congestion/inflammation, throat pain and headache while fever is characterized by a rise in body temperature and can result in shivering and excess sweat production.
+Pain is generally caused by muscular aches, sinus congestion/inflammation, throat pain and headache while fever is characterised by a rise in body temperature and can result in shivering and excess sweat production.
 Both symptoms can be treated with analgesic medications.
 Suffering from pain or fever?
 Shop Pain & Fever

 If fever is present, remaining well hydrated is also extremely important.
 To ensure this, sip water (or oral re-hydration salts) slowly and consistently throughout the day.